syncfusion-content/windowsforms-docs/WindowsForms/statusbaradvpanel/Overview.md

 ---
 layout: post
-title: Overview of Windows Forms statusbaradvpanel control | Syncfusion
+title: Overview of Windows Forms StatusBarAdvPanel Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms statusbaradvpanel (StatusBarAdvPanel) control and more details.
 platform: WindowsForms
 control: StatusBarAdvPanel